 Trans-Siberian Railway Tour food can be divided into two parts: the food on train and food in restaurants, cafes and local families (in case you will choose the local experience).

 In a train, there are food compartments which are fine, but it’s like airplane food.
-There are also people selling food on the train platforms, but you won’t always have time to get off so that’s taking a bit of a risk.
+There are also people selling food on the train platforms.
+But you won’t always have time to get off so that’s taking a bit of a risk.
 The best thing is to stop at a grocery store before your train ride and buy some non-perishable food.
 Read our tips what food to take on train in a Russian supermarket.
 Peanut-butter, salami, cheese, bread, etc will be a good choice.
 Dehydrated soups are great too because each train compartment has its own bowl of hot water.
 If you can go shopping in your country bring some of your local candies to share with your train-mates.

 As for restaurants and cafes, you should try the real Russian cuisine.
 Among the must-try dishes are Borscht – red beetroot soup with meat and vegetables, Ukha – fish soup with clear broth, Pirozhki – baked or fried pies filled with different stuff, potatoes, meat, rice and fish, apples, etc. You may even buy them at the train stop when local vendors sell their homemade delicacies; Pelmeni – Russian dumplings; Blini – Russian pancakes, try them with caviar and sour cream; Beef Stroganoff – beef in a creamy sauce with mushrooms and tomatoes.
 Already hungry?
 Jump into our article about Food during the Trans-Siberian Railway Tour.